 Career interests describe a person's preferences for different types of working environments and activities.
 When a person's interest match the demands of an occupation, people are usually more engaged and satisfied in that role.

 Compared to most occupations, those who work as a Construction Foreman are usually higher in their Enterprising, Realistic, and Conventional interests.

 Construction Foremen typically have very strong Enterprising interests.
 Enterprising occupations frequently involve starting up and carrying out projects.
 These occupations can involve leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

 Also, Construction Foremen typically have strong Realistic interests.
 Realistic occupations frequently involve work activities that include practical, hands-on problems and solutions.
 They often deal with plants, animals, and real-world materials like wood, tools, and machinery.
 Many of the occupations require working outside, and do not involve a lot of paperwork or working closely with others.

 Lastly, Construction Foremen typically have moderate Conventional interests.
 Conventional occupations frequently involve following set procedures and routines.
 These occupations can include working with data and details more than with ideas.
 Usually there is a clear line of authority to follow.

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Construction Foreman tend to value Independence, Relationships, and Support.
+Compared to most people, those working as a Construction Foreman tend to value Independence, Relationships, and Achievement.

 Most importantly, Construction Foremen strongly value Independence.
 Occupations that satisfy this work value allow employees to work on their own and make decisions.